Nestled deep in Austria’s Tyrolean Alps, Mayrhofen probably should be your next ski or snowboard destination.

 Skiing & Boarding

 You’ll find something for everyone, although the majority of the ski runs are ideally suited to intermediates with lots of reds.
-Saying that, the Harakiri is the steepest run in the Alps with a 78% gradient.
-As the name suggests, this black run might be only for the brave… Or stupid.
+Saying that, the Harakiri is the steepest run in the Austrian Alps with a 78% gradient.
+Its also on the shady side of the mountain so gets very icy, as you come up the lift you’ll see a lot of people sliding down on their asses so yeah.
+As the name suggests, this black run might be only for the brave…

 However, the rest of the ski runs around the town are either fun tree lined reds or wide open blues.
-We spent a lot of time on the Penken (the mountain directly above the town, accessed by the Penkenbahn gondola) and the Rastkogel, the mountain accessed via the Tux lift.
+We were in a part of snowboarders and we spent a lot of time on the Penken (the mountain directly above the town, accessed by the Penkenbahn gondola) and the Rastkogel, the mountain accessed via the Tux lift.

 Both of these were great for a 5 day scrape around the mountain, but if you’re looking to really get stuck in you’ve got the whole valley to explore.
 There’s also the Hintertux glacier which is open year round.
 Your Zillertal pass covers a lot of terrain so a week is going to offer a lot of variety.
 If you’re in the area for more than a few days check out Zell-am-Zimmer or Kaltenbach which both have an extensive piste network and are just a bus ride away.

 Around Mayrhofen and the Penken we found plenty to keep us occupied for 5 days.
 Most runs were nice and wide and a pleasure to glide down taking in the view, a few runs were tree lined but mostly just wide open spaces.
+Most of Mayrhofen’s ski slopes are perfect for snowboarders with plenty of space.
 There is also a chance for those who want to go off piste to get some powder action, although we stuck to the roads.
 Traffic wise we never found Mayrhofen too crowded, although the evening rush back to the Penken gondola did mean there was a bit of rush hour traffic.
 Saying that, we often took the back door down to Finkenberg, a small town slightly further up the valley with a quieter gondola and much less traffic.

 In general though, the reds were friendly enough that a brave beginner could tackle them but long and challenging enough that an experienced rider would be happy to slide down them a few times.
 In fact our party had a good mix of beginner through to adventure sports nut and all were happy with the offerings in the area.